masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ##### Javascript code execution based on following terminologies and Browser based engine
-(We will not in depth discuss such terminologies in this article)
+(We will not go in-depth discussion in this article about the terminologies)

 i) Javascript run time environment